seanb126/cyborg-rat3-fix/README.md

-# Cyborg R.A.T.3 Fix for X11 Systems
+# Cyborg R.A.T.3 Fix for Linux Systems using X Server/X11
 This fix will resolve the clash issue between X Server and the Saitek/Cyborg R.A.T.3.
 Without this fix, the mouse becomes practically unusable in X11, especially when switching between windows.

 ## Warning
 This fix will create config files inside the X11 directory(/etc/X11/xorg.conf.d/).

 Therefore it is advised you make a backup of your root system using a tool like Timeshift before installation.

 ## Installation